Yagisan/The-Bustling-Valley/README.md

 ![Open_in_Explorer_Image](assets/images/Open_in_Explorer.png)

 **[NoDelete] BedTweaks - Options** adjusts the bed size.
-You want to change the option `"BedWidth": 5,` to adjust for the number of spouse you have.
+You want to change the option `"BedWidth": 5,` to adjust for the number of spouses you have.
 For example `"BedWidth": 2,` is suitable for only 1 spouse. `"BedWidth": 7,` is suitable for 6 spouses.

 # Other Post Installation FAQ